aarora4/cs2340-web-crawler/README.md

 python3 seleniumOutlook.py username@gatech.edu  password
 ```

+Duo is difficult for the web crawler to interact with so the user must click through Duo authentication.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.